techmania-team/techmania/README.md

 * File - Build Settings
 * Choose your target platform, then build.

+Note that the default skins are not part of the project, so you'll need to copy the `Skins` folder from an official release into your build folder, in order for your build to be playable.

 If the build fails or produces a platform-specific bug, you can submit an issue, but I do not guarantee support.

 A running build on Android can be found on [samnyan's fork](https://github.com/samnyan/techmania/releases).